KeerthuMG/M2-EmbSys/Project/5_Report/README.md

 ## 3. Block Diagram and Components Explanation

-3.1 Block Diagram
+### 3.1 Block Diagram

 ![](https://github.com/KeerthuMG/M2-EmbSys/blob/main/Project/6_ImagesAndVideos/CD.jpg)

-3.2 Components Description
+### 3.2 Components Description

+Sensors:

+IR Sensor: It is responsible for switching on and off of light.

+Temperature Sensor: It is responsible to monitor the temperature and warn when it is not normal.

+Potentiometer: Basically used to take input of temperature.

+Actuators:

+Fan: It's switching is depended on temperature rise.

+Light: The lightening of the room is monitored by the lights .

+Display: It displays the temperature and light status.

 ## 4. Architecture

-4.1 Behaviour Diagram
+### 4.1 Behaviour Diagram

 ![](https://github.com/KeerthuMG/M2-EmbSys/blob/main/Project/2_Architecture/Behavior%20Diagram.jpg)

-4.2 Structural Diagram
+### 4.2 Structural Diagram

 ![](https://github.com/KeerthuMG/M2-EmbSys/blob/main/Project/2_Architecture/Structural%20Diagram.jpg)

 ## 5. Test Plan and Output

-5.1 Hight Level Test Plan
+### 5.1 Hight Level Test Plan

 | Test ID | Description | Expected Output | Actual Output | Pass/Fail |
 |---------|-------------|-----------------|---------------|-----------|